gardener/machine-controller-manager-provider-azure/README.md

 Out of tree (controller based) implementation for `Azure` as a new provider.

 ## About
-- The Azure Out Of Tree provider implements the interface defined at [MCM OOT driver](https://github.com/gardener/machine-controller-manager/blob/master/pkg/util/provider/driver/driver.go).
+The Azure Out Of Tree provider implements the interface defined at [MCM OOT driver](https://github.com/gardener/machine-controller-manager/blob/master/pkg/util/provider/driver/driver.go).

 ## Fundamental Design Principles:
-Following are the basic principles kept in mind while developing the external plugin.
+Following are the basic development principles for this external plugin:
 * Communication between this Machine Controller (MC) and Machine Controller Manager (MCM) is achieved using the Kubernetes native declarative approach.
 * Machine Controller (MC) behaves as the controller used to interact with the cloud provider Microsoft Azure and manage the VMs corresponding to the machine objects.
-* Machine Controller Manager (MCM) deals with higher level objects such as machine-set and machine-deployment objects.
+* Machine Controller Manager (MCM) deals with higher level objects such as `MachineSet` and `MachineDeployment` objects.

-## Support for a new provider
-- Steps to be followed while implementing/testing a new provider are mentioned [here](https://github.com/gardener/machine-controller-manager/blob/master/docs/development/cp_support_new.md)

-## Testing the Azure OOT
+## Usage of the Azure OOT

 1. Open terminal pointing to `$GOPATH/src/github.com/gardener`.
 Clone this repository.

 2. Navigate to `$GOPATH/src/github.com/gardener/machine-controller-manager-provider-azure`.
-    - In the `MAKEFILE` make sure `$TARGET_KUBECONFIG` points to the cluster where you wish to manage machines. `$CONTROL_NAMESPACE` represents the namespaces where MCM is looking for machine CR objects, and `$CONTROL_KUBECONFIG` points to the cluster which holds these machine CRs.
+    - In the `MAKEFILE` make sure that
+      - `$TARGET_KUBECONFIG` points to the kubeconfig file of the cluster where you wish to manage machines.
+This points to the shoot cluster in the context of Gardener.
+      - `$CONTROL_KUBECONFIG` points to the kubeconfig file of the cluster which holds these machine CRs.
+This points to the seed cluster in the context of Gardener.
+      - `$CONTROL_NAMESPACE` represents the namespaces where MCM is looking for machine CR objects.

     - Run the machine controller (driver) using the command below.
         ```bash
         make start